nfasano/movie_recsys/README.md

 </p>

 #### Model building
-- insert LDA topics plot and some topic distributions for certain movies
+The model used to find movies with similar content was Latent Dirichlet Allocation (LDA), which is a three-level hierarchical Bayesian model widely used for uncovering latent topics within large corpus [cite: Blei, et al. Jorunal of Machine Learning Research 2003].
+In the context of this project, LDA is a generative probabilistic model that represents movie scripts (the documents) as a mixture of latent topics and represents each topic by a distribution of words.

+Importantly, LDA allows for documents to be represented by many different topics at the same time.
+Ideally, this will allow the model to distinguish between movies that have the same dominant topic but very different sub-topics.
+As an example, consider the movies 'Space Jam' and 'Remember the Titans.'
+Both films are predominantly about sports, but 'Space Jam' is also a comedy film geared toward younger audiences, and 'Remember the Titans' is also a biographical film about the end of segregation in American schools.
+(Note that LDA makes no guarantees about what the latent topics will represent or whether or not they will be interpretable as Genres.
+Nonetheless, I do find that the discovered topics are generally interpretable)

-Some drawbacks to the LDA model:
+There are some drawbacks to the LDA model listed below.
-- the number of topics is fixed and known apriori
-- the topics are static and do not capture any time evolution
-- can produce topics with words that are uncorrelated, especially in noisy datasets

 Follow-up works to the LDA model, including by Blei himself, are available.
 In the next section we discuss one of these model variants (dynamic LDA) that may be particularly useful for this dataset and motivates future work.

-#### Model evaluation
-- compare two models in a heuristic fashion and show the results
+Drawbacks to the LDA model:
+1. the number of topics is fixed and known apriori
+2. the topics are static and do not capture any time evolution
+3. can produce topics with words that are uncorrelated, especially in noisy datasets

 <p align="center">
 <picture>